 Before the quarantines started some weeks back, Souzz and I snuck in an overnight paddling trip to Hopeville Canyon in West Virginia.
 We’d run that stretch on day trips several times before, so a packrafting camping trip was a new twist in a familiar place (and a socially distant twist at that).

 On the drive up, Souzz asked if I knew anyone that had camped in the canyon before.
 I answered that I didn’t know anybody, that the run was a “known first.”
 This little fun fact added to the anticipation for me, but it made Souzz a bit anxious.
 She remembered plenty trips in the past that didn’t go exactly as planned–like the time when an escaped cow wandered through our backcountry kitchen, or when daybreak revealed a giant heap of trash next to a camp we’d found in the dark.

-Her reaction was an amusing contrast in our partnership: one of us balances adventure with sensibility, and the other unwittingly camps next to garbage dumps.
+Her reaction was an amusing contrast in our partnership: one of us balances adventure with sensibility, and the other unwittingly pitches tents next to garbage dumps.

 Even with all of the sunshine, it was a pretty raw day, and my hands were freezing as I biked the shuttle back from the takeout (after dropping off the car).

 An hour after launching, we were sitting streamside next to a nice fire—staying plenty warm despite a brisk wind and temps in the high 30s.

 As for our camp, the shoreline was a bit rocky, the tent wasn’t quite level, and the wind was pulsing…but this place was perfect.
 It was all ours, away from the city and the lights and the people and the tension.
 We shared a pasta dinner as we enjoyed the sounds from the rush of the river and some passing mergansers.